On this page |

 Bones T-Pose setup ¶

-Set T-Pose SOP to your bone geometry.
+Set T-Pose SOP for your bone geometry.
 This node creates and stores the critical rest position information that the muscle system uses for constraint calculations.
 The T-Pose attribute should be specified early in your network to ensure all downstream nodes have access to this reference position.
 Verify that the T-Pose values accurately represent your character’s intended rest position because this affects all muscle attachments and deformations that follows it.
 You can verify the value of the

 tpose